 Access to fixed-route transit (bus, streetcar, and rail) has significant implications for mobility and equity.
 Areas with fixed-route transit provide much greater access to opportunity for their residents, and this access is even more critical for those who do not have access to other forms of transportation.
-Figure 17 shows walking access to transit in the Atlanta region.39 are areas that have not only access to fixed-route transit, but access to high frequency fixed-route transit, which is defined by the presence of 15-minute (or greater) average service frequency throughout the day.
+Figure 17 shows walking access to transit in the Atlanta region.

+The red areas shown in Figure 17 are those within walking distance to fixed-route transit stops (both bus and rail) as of September 2019.
+The red areas outlined in black are areas that have not only access to fixed-route transit, but access to high frequency fixed-route transit, which is defined by the presence of 15-minute (or greater) average service frequency throughout the day.